Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 A company director is appointed under the Companies Act 2006 to oversee and manage the business on behalf of its shareholders.
 If you’re a company director, you’ll have to think of everything from the short-term to the long-term – each and every decision you make is critical.
 So, it’s important to know the business inside and out.
 Great if it’s your own limited company you’re running!

-Things can get a little complicated for company directors though, and even with an employment contract, you could be exempt.
-It basically boils down to whether you’re classed as a worker, or not.
+It’s a legal requirement for employers to automatically enrol eligible workers into a workplace pension scheme.
+Things can get a little complicated for company directors though, and you could be exempt from auto-enrolment even with an employment contract.
+It basically boils down to whether you’re classed as a worker or not.

 For instance